dimajix/flowman/docs/setup/installation.md

 ### `default-namespace.yml`
 On top of the very global settings, Flowman also supports so-called *namespaces*.
-Each project is executed within the context of one namespace, which would be the *default namespace* if nothing else is specified .
+Each project is executed within the context of one namespace, which would be the *default namespace* if nothing else is specified.
 Each namespace contains some configuration, such that different namespaces might represent different tenants or different staging environments.

 #### Example